South Coast, Grenada

-A firm favorite of mine in Grenada.
+A firm favourite of mine in Grenada.
 Family run hotel and they are very much the face of the hotel and what really makes it Calabash!
 The grounds of Calabash are beautiful with manicured gardens.
 The rooms are all set out in a horse shoe shape.

-What makes it such a wonderful hotel is the personalized service.
+What makes it such a wonderful hotel is the personalised service.
 Each evening you are asked to choose what time and what you would like for your breakfast from the extensive menu and the fairies appear in the morning to set up your table and breakfast.
 Likewise when it comes to sundowners; you can request what you would like and at 6pm they are delivered to your room with canaps.
 If guests are staying on an all inclusive basis, this is all included.

 Lovely beach which shaded spots under the trees.
 Dining at the Rhodes restaurant offers some of the best food!
 You must try the trio of tuna for the starter!

 I had a really lovely stay at Calabash.
 The rooms are all located in a horseshoe around beautiful gardens with a large open lawn in the middle.
 I loved the Westside suites which are the most recently refurbished of the rooms, but what I really loved was the friendly atmosphere, and delicious food!
 I dined on my first evening at the Rhodes restaurant, and the second day at their most recent addition, Bash, by Mark B. Special mention must go to the delicious fish burrito - the chef made me a special smaller portion so that I could try a selection of other dishes too!

 To have your breakfast on your terrace or balcony over looking the lovely gardens and beach each morning, is a really nice touch.
 The staff are really friendly in this small boutique hotel that is family run.